Crunch-io/diagnose/README.md

 }
 ```

-Then call `diagnose.manager.apply()`, either when you add a probe, or on a
-schedule if your store is in MongoDB and the process defining probes is not
-the target process.
+Then call `diagnose.manager.apply()`, either when you add an instrument, or on a schedule if your store is in MongoDB and the process defining probes is not the target process.

 The `applied` dictionary will be filled with information about which processes
 have applied the probe, and whether they encountered any errors.